Watercooler Pick

 Watch it with:

 There aren’t too many naughty moments in The Big Door Prize, but there are a few, and its adult themes would probably go over the heads of children.
 However, teenagers may relate to the idea of trying to find their potential, so this one is safe to watch with them.
-The series is especially relatable for older audiences, many of whom have now settled down, but still aren’t 100% satisfied.
-Fans of sci-fi and Twilight Zone-inspired plots will also be drawn in by The Big Door Prize’s premise.
+The series is especially relatable for older audiences and the midlife crisis set, the settled who still aren’t 100% satisfied.
+Fans of sci-fi and Twilight Zone-inspired plots will also be drawn in by The Big Door Prize’s clever premise.

 Worth noting:

 Interestingly, no one who has used the Morpho has questioned why it asks for their social security number and fingertips.
 Could the Morpho actually be a data mining scheme?
-Is it more sinister than it looks?
+Is it more sinister than it looks??
+Stick around for Season 2, premiering April 24th on Apple TV+.

 Leave a Reply